-EDUCATION SPECIALIST EVALUATION PROCESS
+EDUCATION SPECIALIST EVALUATION PROCESS AND TIMELINE

-The process for the evaluation of education specialists is consistent with that of Region #11/Parish Hill MS-HS's teacher and administrative evaluation processes, and includes the following characteristics:
+The process for the evaluation of education specialists is consistent with that of Voluntown teacher evaluation processes, and includes the following characteristics:

-- a focus on the relationship between professional performance and its impact on educational outcomes; - evaluation of education specialist performance based on analysis of data from multiple sources; - observations and reviews of practice that promote professional growth, - a support system for providing assistance when needed
+- a focus on the relationship between professional performance and its impact on educational outcomes; - evaluation of education specialist performance based on analysis of data from multiple sources; - observations and reviews of practice that promote professional growth; and - a support system for providing assistance when needed.

-The Education Specialist Evaluation Plan is differentiated to address differences in the roles and responsibilities between those specialists who are based in schools and districts and those who provide services to a range of customers and districts.
-Some of the processes and components for the two categories of specialists are differentiated, as follows:
+The Education Specialist Evaluation Plan is differentiated to address differences in the roles and responsibilities between those specialists and classroom teachers.
+The processes and components for the specialists are as follows.

-The annual evaluation process for an education specialist will at least include, but not be limited to, the following steps, in order:
+The annual evaluation process for an educational specialist will at least include, but not be limited to, the following steps, in order:

-1. Orientation - by September 15:
+1. Orientation by September 15

-- 2. To begin the annual evaluation process, evaluators meet with education specialists, in groups and/or individually, to discuss the evaluation process and their roles and responsibilities within it.
-In this meeting, they will review and discuss the following: - a.
-The Adapted CCT Rubric for Student and Educator Support Specialists. - b.
-School, district priorities that should be reflected in specialists' performance and practice goals. - c.
-A SMART goal related to learner outcomes with two assessment measurements. - d.
-Data regarding whole-school indicators of student learning (for specialists assigned to schools) or data related to Results-Based
+To begin the annual evaluation process, evaluators meet with educational specialists, in groups and/or individually, to discuss the evaluation process and their roles and responsibilities within it.
+In this meeting, they will review and discuss the following: